jives/nyanGBE/README.md

-# nagbe
+# nyanGBE
-Not Another GameBoy Emulator
+Not Yet Another New GameBoy Emulator

+A Gameboy emulator written in C.